-The Grade Replacement policy is effective as of Spring semester 1991 and affects only the University of New Mexico course work from Spring 1991 forward.
+- 1. The Grade Replacement policy is effective as of Spring semester 1991 and affects only the University of New Mexico course work from Spring 1991 forward.
 This means that the first attempt in a course cannot have been prior to Spring semester 1991.
-The policy is not retroactive to any semester prior to Spring 1991. \A student who fails a course at the University of New credit accepted for transfer, but the grade received at the University of New Mexico will continue to be computed in the grade point average.
+The policy is not retroactive to any semester prior to Spring 1991. \A student who fails a course at the University of New Mexico and repeats the same course with a grade of C or better at another college or university may have the credit accepted for transfer, but the grade received at the University of New Mexico will continue to be computed in the grade point average. - 2.
+Students in undergraduate status are eligible to use this policy, and only course work that applies to an undergraduate degree is considered for a grade replacement. - 3.
+A repeated course must result in an improved grade in order to replace the other grade (e.g., a D cannot replace